cocorene/base-shopify-theme/README.md

 ## Getting Started

 #### Run Setup Script
-This simply installs dependencies and creates a `dist/` directory with a `config.yml` file in it.
+This simply installs dependencies and creates a `dist/` directory with a `config.yml` file and an `assets/` directory in it.
 ```
 npm run setup
 ```